gregjan/punchcard_extractor/README.md

 Your metadata will be processed into JSON-LD on the server-side and tagged with your extractor as the software agent.
 All values returned by your extractor will fall in a namespace particular to your extractor

-## Build Docker Image for Word Count Extractor

-    docker build -t clowder_wordcount .

-This will build an image called clowder_wordcount

-## Start Docker Containers

-    docker-compose up -d

-This will start the Clowder stack and the word count extractor in the background.
-See the docker-compose.yml for details.

 ## Stop Docker Containers

-    docker-compose down
+    docker-compose stop

-Or manually stop individual containers using a Docker desktop client.
+Or manually stop individual containers using a Docker desktop client (e.g. Kitematic).